Northern Illinois Huskies: Rugby

 NIU Rugby Football was founded in 1968 and plays college rugby in the Mid-American Conference of Division 1-AA.
 The Huskies are led by Head Coach Kris Osterloh.
 The Huskies reached the 2013 D1-AA national playoffs, but lost to Lindenwood in the round of 16.

 Cheerleading

-NIU Cheerleading consist of two teams, All Girl and Large Coed.
+NIU Cheerleading consists of two teams, All Girl and Large Coed.
 Both teams perform at football games, basketball games, and at the NCA College Nationals in Daytona Beach, Florida.
 In 2016, both teams made it to finals with the All-Girl team Finishing in 5th while the Large Coed team place 6th in the D1A Division.